 Read more: Boeing 737 NG

 Serene Air and its Vision

 Serene Air had the vision to expand its operations in the future.
-However, due to COVID-19, the airline could not embark on the international routes.
+However, due to COVID-19, the airline could not embark on international routes.
 Travel restrictions and border closures made things difficult.
 The airline somehow managed to arrange a long-haul wide-body aircraft for its fleet, the A330-200.
-The aircraft is a good addition for its new venture into the international routes.
+The aircraft is a good addition to its new venture into international routes.

 Comparison of Boeing 737-800 and Airbus A320

 Starting with the cost comparison, a Boeing 737-800 is costlier than the A320.
 It is not unique to this comparison.
 Boeing, in general, is more expensive than Airbus for all types.
 A comparison of different parameters shows that Airbus is a better choice than Boeing Careers.
 The only advantage Boeing 737 has, is the capacity and slightly better fuel efficiency.
 It is, however, not easy to fill up the entire aircraft for all the flights.
 Starting from its cost, A320 is cheaper than B737.
 It has a wider cabin and, most importantly, a higher range.
 A 737-800 burns 4.88 gallons of fuel per seat per hour, compared with the comparable A320’s burn of 5.13 gallons per seat per hour.
 The difference is not much.